-With my permission, major tests and in-class essays can be made up in the Testing Center.
+If a student misses on a day that an essay is due, the student is still responsible for turning the essay in on time.
+Major essays are due by the end of the day on the date designated in the mailbox outside of my office.
+Twenty points will be deducted for every day the essay is late.
+With my permission, major tests can be made up in the Testing Center.
 The Testing Center is located in the Business and Computer Technology Building.
-A student will have one week to make up the missed test or in-class essay.
-After one week, the student will receive a zero for the test or in-class essay.
-The student must speak to me outside of class about making up the test or in-class essay and provide a legitimate excuse (at my discretion) for missing that day.
-Daily work cannot be made up; however, the lowest daily grade will be dropped.
+A student will have one week to make up the missed test.
+After one week, the student will receive a zero for the test.
+The student must speak to me about placing the test in the Testing Center and provide a legitimate excuse (at my discretion) for missing the test.
+Daily work (including reading quizzes) cannot be made up; however, the lowest daily grade will be dropped.
 If a student is excused for a Texarkana College extracurricular activity, religious holiday, or military service, the student must receive prior approval from the Dean of Students and the professor.
 Assignments must be completed prior to the excused absence.

-Note: I do not accept assignments by e-mail, and I do not e-mail missed assignments to students.
-If you miss a class, check your Class Assignment Calendar or with a classmate to see what you missed.

-> Academic Dishonesty Policy: Academic Integrity Statement
+- Note: I do not accept assignments by e-mail, and I do not e-mail missed assignments to students.
+If you miss a class, check your Class Assignment Calendar or with a classmate to see what you missed. - > Academic Dishonesty Policy: Academic Integrity Statement